wso2/reference-methodology/reference-methodology.md

 ## Highlights of the next version

 ### Cellular enterprise
 Using biology as a metaphor to define modern organization structure build with a podular architecture consist of many self-organized teams.
 Cellular enterprise defines units associated with an application from the human who designs and builds to a composite that deploys at the end.
+Refer the [Forbes article](https://www.forbes.com/sites/forbestechcouncil/2020/06/29/the-cellular-enterprise/#786824316832) for more details.

 ![cellular enterprise](/media/rm-cellular-ent-30.png)